The Okanagan region offers up consistent sunny hot weather and we have enough fun things to keep us coming back every year.

 Other area highlights:

-We recently discovered the Kelowna Mountain Bike Skills Park off of the Mission Creek Greenway which was a great place to spend an hour or so.
+The Kelowna Mountain Bike Skills Park off of the Mission Creek Greenway is a great place to spend an hour or so.
 There's a pump track, jump park, and a wooden structure with ramps.
 Check out the map on the site above and plan your return route from Myra Canyon so that you pass by the bike park.

 Exploring Downtown Kelowna